nasa/harmony-browse-image-generator/README.md

 as part of a CI/CD pipeline.
 These tests are run for all changes made in a PR against the `main` branch.
 The tests must pass in order to merge the PR.

-The unit tests are also run prior to publication of a new Docker image, when commits including changes to `docker/service_version.txt` are merged into the `main` branch.
-If these unit tests fail, the new version of the Docker image will not be published.
+The unit tests are also run prior to publication of new library packages and Docker image, when commits including changes to `docker/service_version.txt` are merged into the `main` branch.
+If these unit tests fail, the new version of the Docker image and library package will not be published.

 ## Versioning:

-Service Docker images for HyBIG adhere to semantic version numbers: major.minor.patch.
+Service Docker images and the package library for HyBIG adhere to semantic version numbers: major.minor.patch.

 * Major increments: These are non-backwards compatible API changes.
 * Minor increments: These are backwards compatible API changes.
 * Patch increments: These updates do not affect the API to the service.

-When publishing a new Docker image for the service, two files need to be
+When publishing, two files need to be updated:
-updated:

 * `CHANGELOG.md` - Notes should be added to capture the changes to the service.
 * `docker/service_version.txt` - The semantic version number should be updated.